Overview of Endocrine Disorders

 Hypofunction disorders are usually treated by replacement of the peripheral endocrine hormone regardless of whether the defect is primary or secondary (an exception is growth hormone, a pituitary hormone replacement used for pituitary dwarfism).
 If resistance to the hormone exists, drugs that reduce resistance can be used (eg, metformin or thiazolidinediones for type 2 diabetes mellitus).
 Occasionally, a hormone-stimulating drug is used.

 Radiation therapy, surgery, and drugs that suppress hormone production are used to treat hyperfunction disorders.
 In some cases, a receptor antagonist is used.

 Hormones undergo many changes as a person ages.

 Many age-related changes are similar to those in patients with hormone deficiency, leading to the hypothesis of a hormonal fountain of youth (ie, speculation that some changes associated with aging can be reversed by the replacement of one or more deficient hormones).
 Some evidence suggests that replacing certain hormones in the elderly can improve functional outcomes (eg, muscle strength, bone mineral density), but little evidence exists regarding effects on mortality.
-In some cases, replacing hormones may be harmful, as in estrogen replacement in most older women.
+In some cases, replacing hormones may be harmful, as in estrogen replacement in some older women.